Air travel to Cyprus 2023 is easy with direct flights from most countries in Europe.

 A taste of what awaits you in magical Cyprus :)

 But that all changed when EASYJET took over GB Airways in 2008.
-Easyjet now operate regular flights into Paphos from several UK airports including Gatwick, Manchester and Bristol starting from as little as £34.99.
+Easyjet now operate regular flights into Paphos from several UK airports including Gatwick, Manchester and Bristol.
 They also fly into Larnaca and have been so successful with their routes that other airlines have been forced to bring down prices so do search around to get the best price.

-Ryanair also now fly to the island with 4 routes from Larnaca and, from April 2012, they have had a base in Paphos airport flying to 14 different destinations including London Stanstead.
+Ryanair also now fly to the island with 4 routes from Larnaca and, since April 2012, they have had a base in Paphos airport flying to many different destinations including London Stanstead, Manchester and Newcastle.

-While air travel to Cyprus during 2020 has been severely affected by the Coronavirus pandemic, both Easyjet and Ryanair have been so successful with their flights to and from Cyprus, low cost flights are here to stay even if it will take some time for airlines to recover from Covid-19.
+While air travel to Cyprus during 2020 was severely affected by the Coronavirus pandemic, both Easyjet and Ryanair have been so successful with their flights to and from Cyprus, low cost flights are here to stay even if prices have increased a bit since the Pandemic.